Penalties for a First Offense DUI in Marin County

 By Aaron Bortel

-- Marin County Is a Smaller Northern California County and Is Known to Have a Conservative District Attorney’s Office
+- Marin County Is Known For It’s Conservative District Attorney’s Office

-- It Is Always Advisable to Fight a DUI Charge in Marin County
+- It Is Always Advisable To Fight DUI Charges In Marin County